-- Schedule 3: This needs to be included if you’re claiming certain credits, such as the foreign tax credit, a credit for child care and dependent care expenses, education credits, credits for contributions to retirement accounts or residential energy credits.
+- Schedule 3: This needs to be included if you’re claiming certain nonrefundable credits, such as the foreign tax credit, a credit for child care and dependent care expenses, education credits, credits for contributions to retirement accounts or residential energy credits.
+Other payments and refundable credits also get reported on Schedule 3.
 It also details more forms to submit depending on additional credits you want to claim.

 You’ll need to gather your paperwork before you file

 Many of the forms you’ll need when you file your taxes are sent to you by others.